polkadot-fellows/RFCs/text/0001-agile-coretime.md

 A dispatchable `purchase_credit(amount: Balance, beneficiary: RelayChainAccountId)` shall be provided.
 Any account with at least `amount` spendable funds may call this.
 This increases the Instantaneous Coretime Credit balance on the Relay-chain of the `beneficiary` by the given `amount`.

-This Credit is consumable on the Relay-chain as part of the Task scheduling system and its specifics are out of scope within this proposal.
+This Credit is consumable on the Relay-chain as part of the Task scheduling system and its specifics are out of the scope of this proposal.
 When consumed, revenue is recorded and provided to the Coretime-chain for proper distribution.
 The API for doing this is specified in RFC-5.

 ### Notes on the Instantaneous Coretime Market